mdn/pab/README.md

 This is the GitHub repo for the MDN Web Docs Product Advisory Board (MDN PAB).

-You find notes from our meetings in the [meeting-notes](meeting-notes) directory.
+You can find notes from our meetings in the [meeting-notes](meeting-notes) directory.